 – Siegfried Sassoon, The Poet as Hero

 What of the women?
-Not a single woman who fought (though, overall, not literally) during the Great War has been dubbed either a hero or a heroine.
-However, they took over the factories that made the machines the soldiers used, they wiped the brows of the wounded behind the battlefield, made clean the ‘hospital beds’ to prevent infection, and soothed all the soldiers who were crying out ‘Orderly!’ and receiving no response.
-When the men returned home, the women were laid off from their work, and given little thanks.
-They went back to their households, to take care of children they’d been taking care of, on their own, for years as well as filling in the men’s shoes.
-Many were left without their husbands, their brothers, their fathers, their friends, after years of writing letter after letter, pouring devotion and hope into every word.
-Yes, they too deserved the title of ‘heroes’, but, even if I could, I wouldn’t give it to them.
+Not a single woman who fought (though overall, not literally) during the Great War has been dubbed either a hero or a heroine.
+However, they took over the factories that made the machines the soldiers used, they wiped the brows of the wounded behind the battlefield, cleaned the ‘hospital beds’ to prevent infection, and soothed all the soldiers who were crying out ‘Orderly!’ and receiving no response.
+When the men returned home, the women were laid off from their work and given little thanks.
+They went back to their households to take care of children they’d been taking care of, on their own, for years as well as filling in the men’s shoes.
+Many were left without their husbands, their brothers, their fathers, and their friends after years of writing letter after letter, pouring devotion and hope into every word.
+Yes, they, too, deserved the title of ‘heroes,’ but even if I could, I wouldn’t give it to them.
 Now that the word has been sullied and their memories trodden down beneath the weight of 20th-century progress, ‘hero’ no longer serves to express the enormous selflessness they demonstrated in that period.

-The modern usage of the word is itself a proof of its current banality.
-Enrique Iglesias sang “I can be your hero baby.
+The modern usage of the word is itself proof of its current banality.
+Enrique Iglesias sang, “I can be your hero baby.
 I can kiss away the pain”, but rather than expressing anything like a heartfelt promise to a lover, for anyone who knows anything of the development and transformation of that word, it’s easy to see that the lyrics are crass, insensitive and illogical even from a figurative point of view.
 Whatever pain anyone is feeling, cuddles and kisses won’t make you a hero, even if it does help… or maybe it would, given the modern conception of the term.
-In which case, virtually anyone with a moderate sense of empathy would be able to achieve the title.
-So save it for special occasions, for masculine superheroes, for knights in shining armour who fight with ‘valour’ and ‘honour’, for use in irony or in reference to the protagonist of a novel – don’t use it to devalue the true bravery and sheer selflessness of real people.
+In this case, virtually anyone with a moderate sense of empathy would be able to achieve the title.
+So save it for special occasions, for masculine superheroes, for knights in shining armor who fight with ‘valor’ and ‘honor,’ for use in irony or in reference to the protagonist of a novel – don’t use it to devalue the true bravery and sheer selflessness of real people.